Archy-Official/Welcomer-bot/README.md

 ## Features

 - **Welcome & Leave Cards** — Generates 800×200px image cards with the member's avatar, username, server name, and member count using `skia-canvas`.
-- **Custom Backgrounds** — Upload your own background images per server (up to 6 custom slots per event type).
+- **Custom Backgrounds** — Upload your own background images per server (up to 10 custom slots shared across both card types).
 Images are automatically center-cropped and resized to 800×200.
 - **Three Built-in Default Backgrounds** — Bundled directly in the Docker image so they load instantly without a bucket read.
 - **Custom Messages** — Set the text message sent alongside the card.
 Supports `{username}`, `{server}`, and `{memberCount}` template variables.
 - **Auto-Roles** — Automatically assign up to 5 roles to new members on join.